Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Additional Results

 \subsection{Additional Ablation Study}

-To extend Figure \ref{fig:ablation} from the main text, we show the complete ablation study results in Figures \ref{fig:consitency_psac_comparison_full} and \ref{fig:augmentation_comparison} on MNIST and Fashion-MNIST under $\sigma \in \{0.25, 0.5, 1.0\}$.
-Figure \ref{fig:consitency_psac_comparison_full} shows the effects of adding consistency regularization, or changing the DP clipping method to PSAC.
-Neither approach makes significant changes to the certified accuracy.
-Figure \ref{fig:augmentation_comparison} shows the effects of changing the multiplicity of augmentations.
-Again, there is little difference in certified accuracy when using more than two augmentations, so we advocate using the smallest amount which is least expensive computationally.
-We emphasize that using \emph{no} augmentations is significantly worse than using two or more -- the case without augmentations is simply DPSGD which was compared in Table \ref{tab:certified_accuracy_main} and Figures \ref{fig:certified_accuracy_main} and \ref{fig:certified_accuracy_main_appendix}.
-One of our main conclusions is that adding a small number of Gaussian augmentations to DPSGD is sufficient to greatly improve certified robustness.
+To extend Figure \ref{fig:ablation} from the main text, we complete the ablation study in Figures \ref{fig:consitency_psac_comparison_full} and \ref{fig:augmentation_comparison} on MNIST and FashionMNIST under $\sigma \in \{0.25, 0.5, 1.0\}$.
+Figure \ref{fig:consitency_psac_comparison_full} shows the effects of adding Consistency regularization, or changing the DP clipping method to PSAC.
+Neither modification leads to significant changes to the certified accuracy, so we recommend using the simplest combination of standard DPSGD clipping without additional regularization when training models from scratch.
+Figure \ref{fig:augmentation_comparison} shows the effects of changing the multiplicity of augmentations $K$.
+Since additional augmentations greatly increase computation time, we must navigate the tradeoff between efficiency and performance.
+We see that it is beneficial to use some number of augmentations or replace the original datapoint with a single augmentation (marked line 0), but beyond $K=2$ there is little further gain in certified accuracy.
+We note that the case without augmentations at all, namely DPSGD, achieves much worse CR as presented in Table \ref{tab:certified_accuracy_main} and Figures \ref{fig:certified_accuracy_main} and \ref{fig:certified_accuracy_main_appendix}.
+One of our main conclusions is that adding a small number of Gaussian augmentations to DPSGD is sufficient to improve certified robustness at a low cost to efficiency.

+Table \ref{tab:learning_rate_ablation} and \ref{tab:clipping_bound ablation study} show additional hyperparameter studies on learning rate $\lambda$ and clipping bound $C$ for DP-Gaussian under $\sigma=0.25$.
+Not only does this show that our models were well-tuned for clean accuracy, but that there is no dramatic drop in performance for nearby parameter values.